AEO, GEO, GIO: What's the Difference, and Which One Does Your Business Actually Need?

 The honest answer: probably all three, layered on top of each other.

-AEO tactics (FAQ schema, clear Q&A structure, featured snippet optimization) feed directly into GEO performance.
-GEO tactics (content depth, external citations, multi-platform presence) feed directly into GIO outcomes (positive sentiment, consistent positioning, competitive advantage in AI recommendations).
+AEO tactics — FAQ schema, clear Q&A structure, featured snippet optimization — feed directly into GEO performance.
+GEO tactics — content depth, external citations, multi-platform presence — feed directly into GIO outcomes: positive sentiment, consistent positioning, competitive advantage in AI recommendations.

 Ready to see how AI describes your brand?

-100 prompts across ChatGPT, Claude, Perplexity and Gemini.
+100 prompts across all major AI engines.
 Full technical scan.
 Prioritized action plan.
-Prices start at €199.
+Starts at €29.